-Extended writing: Throughout the term there are opportunities for extended writing.
-On a termly basis samples of these extended writing outcomes are used for assessment purposes.
-Children are immersed in high quality stimuli; books, film, pictures, sounds, in order to ensure they are truly inspired to write.
+Extended writing: Throughout the term, there are opportunities for extended writing.
+On a termly basis, samples of these extended writing outcomes are used for assessment purposes.
+Children are immersed in high-quality stimuli; books, film, pictures, sounds, to ensure they are truly inspired to write.

-Grammar: This is taught though English lessons (or discretely where appropriate) to ensure that ithe skills and knowledge are transfrred into the children's writing.
+Grammar: This is taught through English lessons (or discretely where appropriate) to ensure that the skills and knowledge are transferred into the children's writing.

 Handwriting: The school has adopted a cursive handwriting script ( Penpals ) and this is taught and regularly reinforced.
-As children move through the school opportunities to practice handwriting continue and when the class teacher feels a child is able to join fluently they are encouraged to write in pen.
+As children move through the school opportunities to practice handwriting continue and when the class teacher feels a child can join fluently they are encouraged to write in pen.

 Spelling: Children have weekly spelling lessons and daily practise.
 Children from Years 1 to 6 are given lists of spellings each week to learn at home.
 Children are tested on these words weekly.

-Work is marked and assessed in line with the Feedback Policy andwork is regularly moderated in school, across phase groups and across the MAT.
+Work is marked and assessed in line with the Feedback Policy and reading and writing is regularly moderated in school, across phase groups and across the MAT.

-Purposes for Writing - click the link below
+Purposes for Writing - click on the link below:

 Further information on how we teach phonics and reading in Key Stage One can be found on this website.

 English Policies - click on the links below: